 Rinse the chestnuts well.
 Put them in your pressure cooker and cover them with water.

-Set your pressure cooker to 7 minutes and let the pressure release naturally.
+Set your pressure cooker to 7 minutes on high pressure and let the pressure release naturally.

 When the pressure is released, drain the water and serve, warm or cold.

-To eat the flesh, you have to break the skin with a knife or with your teeth at the tip end and eat the white part.
+To eat the flesh, you must break the skin with a knife or with your teeth at the tip end and eat the white part.
 Or you can peel them with a pairing knife.

 Boiled chestnuts will also be good the next day.
 You can store them at room temperature.